flyingcampdesign/bustools/README.rst

+**Note:** This package is no longer being developed.
+It is recommended to use `Adafruit-Blinka <https://github.com/adafruit/Adafruit_Blinka>`_ instead.

 bustools
 ========

 Python tools for electrical busses such as I2C and SPI.

 Status
 ------

-This package is very much a work in progress, and there is no real documentation yet...
 There is currently basic support for the `Total Phase Aardvark <http://www.totalphase.com/products/aardvark-i2cspi/>`_ adapter as an I2C master.
 There is also initial support for a couple I2C slave devices (see `bustools/devices/`) and the `I2C/SPI Activity Board <http://www.totalphase.com/products/activity-board/>`_ platform.

 The public API is not guaranteed to be stable until 1.x release.